-The monsters communicate in subtext: through exaggerated gestures, cacophonous sounds and operatic vocalizations.
-This level of communication mirrors the pathology of late capitalism: “Writing has never been capitalism’s thing.
-Capitalism is profoundly illiterate.”2 Using operatic vocalizations, we push the monsters’ communications towards the musical, amplifying the tonal aspect of language.
-Without language, we are giving space for the viewer to experience the work for themselves, privileging action over explanation and flipping capital’s utilization of hypermediated consumer culture on its head.
+Our monsters communicate in subtext: through exaggerated gestures, cacophonous sounds and operatic vocalizations.
+We push the monsters’ communications towards the musical, amplifying the tonal aspect of language and raising them to a mythical, more universal level than simple dialogue.
+Without language, we are privileging action over explanation and flipping capital’s utilization of a pacifying hypermediated consumer culture.

 We use excess as strategy--bringing the audience into a liminal space between spectator and spectacle.
-The immersive combination of the installation, costumes, performance and operatic soundtrack reflects the wagnerian spectacle of opera--it is extravagant, gestural, ceremonial and performative.
-Employing the spectacle, we use over-the-top violence to “remind us that capitalism is already violent, that under capitalism violence is ambient and systematic, and that capitalism will only yield through greater and different violence.”3 The violent caricatures reveal the absurdity of oppressive social norms.
-Resisting binary and hierarchical classifications, the monsters explore these cruel behaviors in a space of indeterminacy--allowing for rethinking of power structures.
+Vivid monsters and corresponding sets create a hyperreal setting.
+The immersive combination of the installation, costumes, performance and soundtrack recall Wagnerian opera--it is extravagant, gestural, ceremonial and performative.
+Employing the spectacle, we use over-the-top violence to “remind us that capitalism is already violent, that under capitalism violence is ambient and systematic, and that capitalism will only yield through greater and different violence.”3 The vicious caricatures reveal the grotesque nature of oppressive social norms.
+Resisting binary and hierarchical classifications, our monsters explore these callous behaviors in a space of indeterminacy--allowing for rethinking of power structures.